rakitaj/intro-to-computation/README.md

 Session topics:
 - More about functions
 - Scope
-- Searching for the right abstraction
+- Finding the right abstraction

+## Class session 5 - Container types, higher-order functions
+Read before: Chapter 5 - Structured types, mutability, and higher-order functions

+Session topics:
+- Lists, dictionaries, tuples
+- Higher-order functions

 # Tips
 - If you can't figure out what a chunk of code is doing or why, try hand simulating it and then if possible comparing that result to what the computer produces.